 About testicular cancer

 Most types of testicular cancer develop in the sperm-producing cells known as germ cells and are referred to as germ cell tumors.
-Germ cell tumors in men can start in several parts of the body:
+Germ cell tumors can start in several parts of the body:

 The testicles, which is the most common location